edgi-govdata-archiving/web-monitoring-ops/kubernetes/0-setup-guide/components.md

 ## This Repository

-This repository contains templates that specify the configuration of the cluster.
+This repository contains YAML files that specify the configuration of the cluster.
 You will need a local copy.

 ```sh